stephaneVercouillieBMID/slate/source/jose.html.md

 <ol>
   <li>Determine the signing algorithm <i>"alg"</i> and the key identifier <i>"kid"</i> from the JWS Header.</li>
-  <li>Retrieve the value of the <i>"jwks_uri"</i> key in the <a href="https://belgianmobileid.github.io/slate/login.html#3-1-checking-itsme-openid-provider-configuration" target="blank">itsme® Discovery document</a>.
-As the returned JSON Web Key (JWK) contains an array of keys, you MUST use the one corresponding to the value given by the <i>"kid"</i> parameter from the JWS Header.</li>
+  <li>Validate the JWS Signature in the manner defined for the algorithm being used, which MUST be accurately represented by the value of the <i>"alg"</i> parameter.
+The signature is verified using the public key of itsme®, which can be retrieved from the <a href="https://belgianmobileid.github.io/slate/login.html#3-1-checking-itsme-openid-provider-configuration" target="blank">itsme® Discovery document</a>, using the <i>"jwks_uri"</i> key.
+If the returned itsme® JSON Web Key (JWK) contains an array of keys, you MUST use the one corresponding to the value given by the <i>"kid"</i> parameter from the JWS Header.</li>
-  <li>Use one of the available <a href="https://jwt.io/" target="blank">cryptographic libraries</a> to validate the the JWS Signature in the manner defined for the algorithm being used, which MUST be accurately represented by the value of the <i>"alg"</i> parameter.</li>
 </ol>